Declaring a Major or Minor

 Declaring a Minor

 Students have the option of declaring a minor.
 Minors are listed on a student's transcript but do not appear on the diploma.
-A student may choose to minor in a maximum of two fields provided she fulfills the minor requirements in both areas.
+A student may choose to minor in a maximum of two fields provided they fulfill the minor requirements in both areas.
 All minor requirements must be unduplicated either between the minors or between the major(s) and the minor(s).

 To declare a minor, students must complete and submit a Declaration of Minor form, available online, before the due date of their graduation application.
 Declaration of Minor forms will not be accepted after the graduation application is due.
 Minor requirements are listed under the appropriate department.
+Any transfer credit or other Mills course work to be used in the minor as an elective or to substitute a requirement, must be approved by the minor advisor.
+The minor advisor must submit a formal substitution request online.
 The minor advisor must be from the minor department.

 Students may view information regarding their minor in myMILLS via the Mills Resource Portal.